computerscienceiscool/computerscienceiscool/README.md

 ### 📄 Certifications:
 - OSINT in the 6ix.
 - Microsoft Certified: Azure AI Fundamentals.
-- CompTIA A+ ce Certification.
+- 10+ FEMA certifications
 - IT Project Management.
-- CompTIA Security+ ce Certification.
+- CompTIA A+ and Security+ ce Certification.

 ### 💼 Experience Highlights:
 - **Microsoft:** Software Design Engineer in Test, honing skills in software testing, automation, and tool building.